hashgraph/hedera-mirror-node/README.md

 ### Rosetta API

-In addition to the REST API which exposes the persisted network entities (accounts, balances, schedules, transactions, topics and tokens), the Mirror Node also provides a [Rosetta API](https://www.rosetta-api.org/docs/welcome.html) compliant REST API server.
+In addition to the REST API which exposes the persisted network entities, the Mirror Node also provides a [Rosetta API](https://www.rosetta-api.org/docs/welcome.html) compliant REST API server.
 This exposes a subset of data with a focus on blockchain data integration.
 See [rosetta-server](docs/rosetta-server.md) for more details.

 ## Getting Started